iamprathameshmore/Hertz/README.md

 # Hertz Programming Language

-Hertz is a simple, easy-to-learn programming language designed by [Your Name].
+Hertz is a simple, easy-to-learn programming language designed by Prathamesh More.
 It is built to be intuitive and versatile, suitable for a wide range of applications.
 This repository contains the source code for the Hertz interpreter, written in Python.

 ## Features
 - **Simple Syntax**: Hertz has a clean and minimalistic syntax inspired by languages like Python and JavaScript.